ghanem025/Django_website/README.md

 * Creating pleasent looking forms and webpages

 # Future Features
-* being able to search for a customer or product
 * being able to delete a customer or product
 * displaying a list of customers
 * updating a customers profile
-* updating a products stock